 The length of time you’ll see a bankruptcy stay on your credit report depends on what type it is.
 For example, a Chapter 7 bankruptcy stays on your credit report for 10 years from the date the bankruptcy was filed.
 On the other hand, a Chapter 13 bankruptcy remains on your credit report for just seven years from the filing date.

 However, contrary to popular belief, you can remove a bankruptcy from your credit report early, and you can get credit after a bankruptcy.
 You do NOT have to wait seven or ten years after the bankruptcy filing date to get a mortgage, car loan, or any other type of credit again.

 In fact, it usually only takes a couple of years to get access to loans and credit cards again.
 However, once you do start to qualify again, you may be paying extraordinarily high interest rates.

 Rather than getting stuck with high interest rates and low balance maximums, work on negating the effects of bankruptcy as much as possible.
-Then, between disputing the bankruptcy itself and taking concrete actions to rebuild your credit history, you can get much better offers for credit cards and loans.
+Then, by disputing the bankruptcy and taking action to rebuild your credit history, you can get much better credit card and loan offers.

 One mistake doesn’t have to set you back financially for the next ten years.
-Read on to find out how to get a bankruptcy removed from your credit report and other ways in which you can recover from having a bankruptcy on your credit report.
+Find out how to remove a bankruptcy from your credit report and other ways to recover from bankruptcy.

 How does a bankruptcy affect your credit score?

 Having a bankruptcy on your credit report can be devastating to your credit scores.
 According to FICO, for a person with a credit score of 680, a bankruptcy on your credit report will lower your credit score by 130-150 points.

 For a person with a credit score of 780, a bankruptcy will cost you 220-240 points.
 Your credit score will drop several categories lower after that one event.
 The higher your credit score is, the more it falls.